Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
 This method is indeed more manageable; however, challenges still exist.
 Whether we opt for the initial approach of utilizing individual variables or the alternative approach involving more advanced constructs like structs or objects, a fundamental question arises: "How do we efficiently handle a significant volume of data?".
-I assume many of you already possess some level of programming knowledge and are familiar with basic containers that aid in storing and retrieving individual elements within a dataset, such as arrays.
-Nevertheless, let's briefly imagine a scenario in which you only have access to structs, objects, and variables.
-How would you approach complicated problems such as finding the student with the highest age, student with a specific SIN number, changing the age of a particular student and etc?
+Many of you already possess some level of programming knowledge and are familiar with essential containers that aid in storing and retrieving individual elements within a dataset, such as arrays.
+Nevertheless, let's briefly imagine a scenario where you only have access to structs, objects, and variables.
+How would you approach complicated problems such as finding the student with the highest age, the student with a specific SIN number, changing the age of a particular student, etc?
 </p>